 The two remaining screw compartments will house the neutral and live wires belonging to your lamp holder.

-8. Attach your lamp holder and bulb
+8. Attach your lamp holder and light bulb

 Now your light is wired correctly, fit your lamp holder by screwing the neutral and live wires into the final two empty screw compartments.
-Fit your bulb by hand thereafter.
+Fit your light bulb by hand thereafter.

 9. Turn the power on again